Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Conclusions

 We conclude by assessing the implications of the above analysis for modelling a full fusion power plant.
 The FEM model for a MAST-U tokamak described above involves in excess of $10^8$ tetrahedron elements.
 Taking the 800 m$^3$ plasma volume of ITER as a reference value, and comparing this with the MAST-U plasma volume of 8 m$^3$, we can infer that a fusion power-generating device of comparable complexity but a hundred times larger may require a 10$^{10}$-element FEM model to simulate its structure at the same level of spatial resolution.

-\textbf{Acknowledgements}\\ { The authors gratefully acknowledge stimulating discussions with B. W. Spencer, R. Scannell, W. Morris, C. Ham, A. Gray, and J. Buchanan.
+\textbf{Acknowledgements}\\ { The authors gratefully acknowledge stimulating discussions with B. W. Spencer, R. Scannell, W. Morris, C. Ham, G. Aiello, A. Gray, and J. Buchanan.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion), and was partially supported by the Broader Approach Phase II agreement under the PA of IFERC2-T2PA02.
-This work was also funded by the EPSRC Energy Programme (grant number EP/W006839/1).
+This work was also funded by the UK Fusion Futures Programme and the UK EPSRC Energy Programme (grant number EP/W006839/1).
 To obtain further information on the data and models underlying the paper please contact PublicationsManager@ukaea.uk.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
-This study was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3). }
+Numerical calculations, forming a part of this study, were carried out using resources provided by the Cambridge Service for Data Driven Discovery (CSD3). }